Pat-rice/self-sufficiency-wiki/README.md

 # self-sufficiency-wiki
-A knowledge base to help becoming self sufficient
+A knowledge base to help becoming self sufficient.